 This will allow warheads, electronics and guidance systems developed for 120mm mortars, artillery and tank ammunition to be re-used without expensive re-engineering.
 Where this is a problem is warhead diameter, NLAW and Javelin, for example, exceed 123.9mm, therefore negating any re-use opportunities and reducing effectiveness (given shaped charge diameter has a direct relationship to penetration)

 Read more about these from the Denis Farranti Group in Wales.

 SOKIL 2 had a design range of 20km and endurance of 1.5 to 2 hours.

 At 160mm in diameter, too large for a Class A/G Sonobuoy launch tube.

-Area-I have opted for the 150mm for their Altius 600 that has been demonstrated launching from a number of ground vehicles and aircraft (and will also be doing the hurricane hunting stuff as well).
+Area-I has opted for the 150mm for their Altius 600 that has been demonstrated launching from a number of ground vehicles and aircraft (and will also be doing the hurricane hunting stuff as well).
 Lockheed Martin has also taken an Altius 600 and added a High Power Microwave (HPM) for use in the counter-UAS role, called MORFIUS.